rreusser/plotly-mock-viewer/README.md

 - refetches mock list on each reload (no need to restart server when mocks change)
 - live reload (devtools server was slow to compile and threw error more often than not as a result when reloading)
+- JSON error messages that propagate to the browser console

 To use: